msg-byu/getting-started/instructions/python_packages.md

 ```

 Here you should place the link to your github repository for this
-project, i.e., https://github.com/`your github user name'/'your github
+project, i.e., 'https://github.com/"your github user name"/"your github
-repository for this project'.
+repository for this project"'.

 ```
 license=''